manfredsteyer/angular-aot-with-lazy-loading/readme.md

-# Sample for Angular 2 AOT Compilation with Webpack/Rollup and Tree Shaking
+# Sample for Angular 2 AOT Compilation with webpack, AOT-Plugin and Lazy Loading

 # Build

-To build the sample for Webpack2+JIT, Webpack2+AOT and Rollup+AOT run this npm script:
+To build the sample with webpack and AOT just run

 ```
-npm run build-all
+npm run webpack
 ```

 # Start